How an abortion pill ruling could threaten the FDA's regulatory authority

 Judges' decisions heighten uncertainty

-Uncertain about the future of mifepristone access, several states are stockpiling doses of the drug, major pharmaceutical companies pushing back on the Texas ruling and lawmakers on both sides of the aisle calling on the Biden administration to ignore it (a suggestion the White House has dismissed as a "dangerous precedent").
+Uncertain about the future of mifepristone access, several states began stockpiling doses of the drug, major pharmaceutical companies expressed support for the FDA, and some Democrats and at least one Republican lawmaker urged the Biden administration to ignore the Texas ruling (a suggestion the White House dismissed as a potentially "dangerous precedent").

 Holly Fernandez Lynch, an assistant professor of medical ethics and law at the University of Pennsylvania, calls the Texas ruling "truly an unprecedented decision."